sandhyaparna/Data-Science/Statistics/Hypothesis Testing.md

 3. Compute the P-value, which is the probability that a test statistic at least as significant as the one observed would be obtained assuming that the null hypothesis were true.
 The smaller the P-value, the stronger the evidence against the null hypothesis.
 4. Compare the p-value to an acceptable significance value  alpha (sometimes called an alpha value).
 If p<=alpha, that the observed effect is statistically significant, the null hypothesis is ruled out, and the alternative hypothesis is valid.

+##### Level of significance
-Level of significance: Refers to the degree of significance in which we accept or reject the null-hypothesis.
+Refers to the degree of significance in which we accept or reject the null-hypothesis.
 100% accuracy is not possible for accepting or rejecting a hypothesis, so we therefore select a level of significance that is usually 5%.

 ### Decision Errors
 ##### Type I error